felipelouza/mm-repair/Readme.md

                    537.51                   667.88

 ```

-## Available Matrix Compression Formats

-### CSRV
-Compressed Sparse Row/Value format.
-The encoding consists of the files with extensions `.[if]val` and `.vc` where `.[if]val` can be either `.ival`, `.fval`, or `.val` according to the type of the input matrix entries (respectively int32, float32 or float64)

-The `.[if]val` file contains the *distinct* nonzero entries of the input matrix represented as 8 byte doubles or 4 byte float32 or int32.
-The `.vc` file contains for each nonzero element *a = A[i][j]* an encoding of the pair *(id,j)* where *j* is the column index and *id* is the index of the position in the `.val` file containing the actual value *a*.

-### Re32
-The `.vc` file of the CSRV format is grammar compressed with RePair.
-All symbols are represented by 32 bit unsigned integers.
-The encoding consists of the files with extensions `.[if]val`, `.vc.R`, and `vc.C`

-### ReIV
-The `.vc.C` and `vc.R` files of the Re32 format are represented as packed arrays with the minimum number of bits per entry using the `int_vector` class from SDSL-lite.
-The encoding consists of the files with extensions `.[if]val`, `.vc.R.iv`, and `vc.C.iv`

-### ReANS
-The `.vc.C` file of the re32 format is compressed using the ANS-fold-1 algorithm.
-The `.vc.R` file is represented as a packed array.
-This is the option usually providing the best compression.
-The encoding consists of the files with extensions `.[if]val`, `.vc.R.iv`, and `vc.C.ansf.1`

 ---

-## Tools

-### materepair-h

-Tool to compute the CSRV representation of a matrix and to grammar-compress it.
-By default assumes the input matrix be in `csv` format; use one of the options `--i32`, `--f32` or `--f64` to specify that the input matrix is in binary format.
-If `--i32` or `--f32` are used the matrix entries are stored  as `int32` or `float32` in the value file which is accordingly named with the extension `.ival` or `.fval`.
-Boolean (0/1) matrices are supported by the option `--bool`, which assumes that the input matrix consists of a text file containing a list of row/column pairs indicating the positions of the 1s.
-The list of pairs must be in row major order without duplicates, with one pair per row.
-The option `-r` shows a nice report detailing running times and compression ratios for the different formats Re32, ReIV and ReAns

-### remm-h
-Tool to compute a series of left and right matrix-vector multiplications reporting the overall running time and peak memory usage.
-Takes as input a compressed matrix in ReANS format (files `.val`, `.vc.R.iv`, `.vc.C.ansf.1`) of size *RxC*, a vector *x* of size *C* stored in a binary file (in float64 format) and an integer parameter *n*; computes *n* times the operations *y=Mx*, *z=y^t M*, *x = z/|z|*.
-You can use the tool `makevec.py` below to create an input vector *x* of the proper size.

-### csrvmm
-Analogous to *remm* (uses the same code) except that the input matrix is in Compressed Sparse Row Value (CSRV) format (just the files `.val` and `.vc`, no grammar compression)

-### reivmm, re32mm
-Analogous to *remm* except that the input matrix is expected to be in the format ReIV or Re32.

-### makevec.py
-Tool to create a vector of a given length and write it to a file in binary format (default float64 bit doubles, float32 and int32 formats are also supported).
-The vector is specified giving a set of values which are repeated cyclically.

----

 ## Bulk testing

 The tool *mmtest-h.py* can be used to test compression and (parallel) matrix-vector multiplication on a set of different matrices.
 The matrices, and their number of rows and columns, are specified inside *mmtest.py* in the global variables `Files` and `Sizes`.
 The first variable is a list of file names while the second is a dictionary providing the number of rows and columns for each file (extra entries in `Sizes` are ignored).
 The default content of the variables `Files` and `Sizes` can be overriden by the options `--files` and `-sizes`.
-By default the input matrix is assumed to contains doubles in csv format,
-the options `--i32`, `--f32`, and `--f64` signal that the input is in binary
-format with entries of type `int32`, `float32` and `float64`.
-Type `mmtest.py -h` for usage help.

 The command
 ```bash